AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Defragment a disk to improve disk usage.md

     **Note:**

     -   <collection\_name\>: the name of the collection.
+You can run the `show tables` command to query the name of current collection.
     -   The `force` parameter is optional.
 To run the compact command on the primary node of a replica set instance, you must set the `force` parameter to true.
-5. Wait until `{"ok":1}` is returned, which indicates that the command is executed.
+5. Wait until `{"ok":1}` is returned, which indicates that the command is complete.

+    **Note:**

+    -   `{"ok":1}` may be immediately returned after you run the `compact` command, and the available disk space may be unchanged.
+In this case, if the defragmented collection has a large amount of data, no defragmentation is necessary for the collection.
-    **Note:** The compact command executed on the primary node does not affect a secondary node.
+    -   The compact command does not replicate to a secondary node.
 For a replica set instance, repeat the preceding steps to connect to a secondary node by using the mongo shell and run the compact command.
     After defragmentation is complete, you can run the `db.stats()` command to view the disk space occupied by the database.
 The following figure shows the storage size before and after defragmentation.

     ![Storage size before and after defragmentation](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4004180951/p55634.gif)